How to Defend Your Remote Business from Cyberattacks

 Step 4: Educate Your Employees About Cybersecurity Best Practices

 Your employees are your organization’s first line of defense against malicious cybercriminals.
 Therefore, you must educate them about cybersecurity best practices that will help enhance your cybersecurity efforts.
 Make raising awareness about the risks and mitigation steps your top priority.

-Here’s a list of ways your employees can contribute towards protecting your data:
+Here’s a list of ways your employees can contribute to protecting your data:

 - Keep all software up to date.
 Software developers are constantly updating applications to add protections against the latest known threats and vulnerabilities.
 When you regularly update and patch all your software applications, you improve your chances of protecting company assets.

 - Immediately identify and report any suspicious activity.
 Cybercriminals often target employees by sending them emails and website links from unknown sources.
 Upon clicking these shady links, employees unwittingly fall prey to sophisticated phishing attacks or other types of cyberattacks.
 You must help your employees recognize these risks and tell them the mitigation steps to prevent unauthorized access to company data.
 This takes training, as it is not always obvious what emails are scams.

 - Use strong passwords.
 With more workforces going remote, employees are blurring the line between personal and professional computer usage.
 Many are using personal devices for work and are being neglectful about their passwords’ safekeeping.
 According to the Global State of Cybersecurity in Small and Medium-Sized Business report, 75% of SMBs reported their employees’ passwords had been lost or stolen in the past year.
 If you don’t want your organization to be a part of this statistic, encourage employees to be creative when setting passwords.
 Ask them to use numbers, special symbols, and letters—in both uppercase and lowercase—to make their passwords harder to crack.